Eligibility for Grants

 - PLACEMENTS THROUGH A RESCUE ORGANIZATION: An ill or injured dog has been taken in by an established rescue organization.
 A permanent home is found for the dog during the funding application process, or a home is found before the organization had an opportunity to start the funding application process.
 The assumption here will be that, in the absence of an adoptive home, the case would have met all CorgiAid funding guidelines, and that the adoption would have been seriously jeopardized if the assistance were not available.

 In the case of an adopted dog, CorgiAid will not consider funding requests for routine, non-emergency care, such as spay/neuter, microchipping, flea/heartworm prevention, vaccinations, routine worming, etc.

-An examination by a veterinarian must take place within two weeks of adoption, and the illness, injury, or condition must be diagnosed at that time.
+An examination by a veterinarian must take place within a short time after adoption, and the illness, injury, or condition must be diagnosed at that time.
 As always, CorgiAid must have a clear indication from the treating veterinarian that the dog has a reasonable chance to have a good quality of life if treated.

 CorgiAid is the last resort source of funding.
 If the individual or organization is eligible for other funding of these expenses through a breed or other rescue organization, that funding must have been denied or exhausted before applying to CorgiAid.

 We expect that rescuers will cover as many expenses of rescue as possible with their adoption fees.
 Please ask us only for the amount needed by a given dog that you cannot cover with your adoption fee for that dog.